JavierGonzalez/BMP/README.md

 - **`power_by_opreturn`**
 In order not to interfere with mining operations, this second method allows hashpower coinbase signal in one or multiple addresses with coinbase OP_RETURN output.
 This ignores `value`, and allows full hashpower delegation, with simplicity.

-- **`power_by_action`**
-In development.
-For total flexibility, BMP will allow delegation of a % of hashpower to one or many addresses with a non-coinbase BMP protocol action.
-In the same way, it will allow you to modify or revoke that hashpower delegation with immediate effect from the next block.

 With the BMP, miners can delegate arbitrary percentages of hashpower to other people to participate.
 In this way, miners can individually and revocably designate representatives in a fluid and accountable manner.

 <br  />